dart-lang/site-www/src/_guides/language/language-tour.md

 * Flutter enables assertions in [debug mode.][Flutter debug mode]
-* Development-only tools such as [dartdevc][] typically support assertions by default.
+* Development-only tools such as [dartdevc][] typically enable assertions by default.
 * Some tools, such as [dart][] and [dart2js,][dart2js] support assertions through a command-line flag: `--enable-asserts`.